MasonReckCRC/ST7565R_Driver/README.md

   ST7565R_configureFont(ST7565R_Font font) function with a valid font structure.
   (You will need to create an instance of ST7565R_Font yourself and send it to the config function)

+  If you decide to comment out PAINT_IMMEDIATELY (if you are creating something with a higher refresh rate), make sure you call updateDisplay() whenever you actually want to paint to the screen.

 DRIVER IS STILL IN PROGRESS